Pittsburgh vs. Clemson NCAA Football Odds, Plays and Insights | October 23, 2021

 Pittsburgh vs. Clemson College Football Odds, Plays and Insights

-The No. 23 Pittsburgh Panthers (5-1, 0-0 ACC) will test their third-ranked scoring offense against the Clemson Tigers (4-2, 0-0 ACC), who have the No. 113 scoring defense in the nation, on Saturday, October 23, 2021.
+The No. 23 Pittsburgh Panthers (5-1, 0-0 ACC) and the third-ranked scoring offense will take on the Clemson Tigers (4-2, 0-0 ACC) and the second-ranked scoring defense on Saturday, October 23, 2021.
 The Panthers are favored by 3 points in the game.
-The game has a point total set at 46.5.
+The over/under is set at 48.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.